First, what’s been going on in my kitchen these days?

 P.S.
 2. Here’s my very favorite rolling pin and yes, you can order yourself one TODAY if you like.

 By the way . . . do you keep an Amazon list most of the time?
 I find that I do.
 I live over an hour’s drive from the city where I can shop, so online ordering if becoming more and more convenient for me.
-And if you can get free shipping and great prices . . . wow, why not?
+And if you can get free shipping and great prices . . . sometimes it’s a great choice.
 If you click through with my links, Amazon will pay me a few pennies, and it won’t cost a cent extra for you.
 Any income I make from this blog, I pour right back into it, and I do appreciate your support.

 - Life is good during Chick Days